 A Syrian woman looks out towards the Swiss Alps for the first time while on her flight to Toronto.
 She is among many Syrians who were resettled into Canada in 2015.

 The skinny island of Majuro can be as thin as 100 meters in certain areas, and only a few meters above sea level, making it highly vulnerable to strong waves crashing onto its shores.
-The Marshall Islands are extremely susceptible to climate change as its coast line continues to slowly erode over the decades
+The Marshall Islands are extremely susceptible to climate change as its coastline continues to erode over the decades.

 A young South Sudanese boy exits the United Nations protected IDP in Bentiu while others hang their laundry on the razor wire.

 Ru is a former Cambodian fisherman.
 Originally from a small town near Siem Reap, he and a number of other men ventured into Thailand looking for work and were eventually trafficking onto fishing boats where they were forced to work for over six years as slaves.
 He has a number of tattoos, many of which he does not full understand their meaning.
 The tattoo on his chest is inspired by a similar design that one of his captors, the ship captain, had which he liked.
 Tattooing is an ancient part of Khmer culture.
 Magical tattoos, known as sok ya, are believed to protect the wearer from anything from bad luck to physical harm.

 Migrant workers harvest rubber late a night at natural rubber plantation in Myanmar.
 Many workers prefer to work at night because of the cooler air but are at more risk to being bitten by mosquitoes.
 Several people migrate for work due to higher wages and are often vulnerable to diseases such as Tuberculosis and Malaria, which is prevalent on many plantations.

 Hundreds of Syrian refugees line up at a soup kitchen in Gaziantep, Turkey.
 For many Syrian refugees, this is the only meal they recieve in the day.